-- Moses reminds the Israelites of the blessings of obeying God and the terrible consequences of disobedience, then Moses yields leadership to Joshua. - "Moses was faithful in all God's house."
+- Moses reminds the Israelites of the blessings of obeying God and the terrible consequences of disobedience.
+He then yields his leadership to Joshua. - "Moses was faithful in all God's house."
 Hebrews 3:2 - God spoke with him "face to face, as a man speaks with his friend."
-Exodus 33:11; cf. Deuteronomy 34:10 - He is rightly honored as a great prophet.
-Deuteronomy 18:15; 34:10 - A servant of God (Joshua 1:1,2) and "a very humble man," Numbers 12:3 - From his birth to his exile to his servant leadership, he typifies Jesus. - He was prepared by God to be the author of the foundational books of the Bible.
+Exodus 33:11; cf. Deuteronomy 34:10 - He is rightly honored as a great prophet, (Deuteronomy 18:15; 34:10), a servant of God, (Joshua 1:1,2), and "a very humble man."
+Numbers 12:3 - From his birth, to his exile, to his servant leadership, Moses typifies Jesus. - He was prepared by God to be the author of the foundational books of the Bible.

-- Genesis contains the God-breathed account of the supernatural creation of heaven and earth and is the only trustworthy history of the beginnings of mankind and of the planet Earth. - From Genesis 12 on, we read of God's choosing one man and that from his descendants He would bring the Savior to bless all nations and undo the curse of sin and death. - None of the rest of the Hebrew Scriptures, or of the New Testament, or of the ministry of God the Son, would be possible to understand without the foundational truths of the books of Moses. - Students of Scripture would do well to spend much time in "the Law" if they would truly understand grace.
+• The Pentateuch contains the God-breathed account of the supernatural creation of heaven and earth and the only trustworthy history of the beginnings of mankind and of this planet Earth.

+- From Genesis 12 on, we read of God's choosing one man and that from his descendants He would bring the Savior to bless all nations and undo the curse of sin and death. - None of the rest of the Hebrew Scriptures, or of the New Testament, or of the ministry of God the Son, would be possible to understand without the foundational truths of the books of Moses. - The student of Scripture would do well to spend much time in "the Law" if he would truly understand grace.